KxSystems/docs-v1/docs/ref/random.md

 ```

 !!! tip "GUIDs"
-    To deal a unique GUID, use the null GUID for `y`.
+    To deal a list of distinct GUIDs, use the null GUID for `y`.
     ```q
     q)-1?0Ng
     ,fd2db048-decb-0008-0176-01714e5eeced
+    q)count distinct -1000?0Ng
+    1000
+    ```
+    **Watch out** _Deal_ of GUID uses a mix of process ID, current time and IP address to generate the GUID, and successive calls may not allow enough time for the current time reading to change.
+If you use the random-number generator in between the calls to _deal_, this will also cause the deal for GUIDs to be different.
+    ```q
+    q)count distinct {-1?0ng}each til 10
+    5
     ```

 - `y` is a list of unique values, and `x>=count y`, returns `x` items randomly chosen without repetition from `y`.